ijijn/roguelike/book/src/chapter_33.md

 ![Screenshot](./c33-s13.gif).

-## Improving adjacency - and increasing the risk of rejection!
+## Improving adjacency - and increasing the risk of rejection

 What we have already is quite a workable solution - you can make decent maps with it, especially when you use other generators as the seed.
 On winding jigsaw maps, it's not generating the adjacency we'd like.
 There's a small risk by making the matcher more specific that we will see some failures, but lets give it a go anyway.
 In our code that builds a compatibility matrix, find the comment `There's no exits on this side` and replace the section with this code: